 Virginia does not require certified interpreters for any legal proceeding, but all courts are encouraged to utilize certified interpreters first.
 However, the judge is the final arbiter of every interpreter’s qualifications.

-Virginia state authorities periodically offer exams, both written and oral, for certification in Spanish and several other languages.
+Virginia state authorities periodically offer exams, both written and oral, for certification.
 The state of Virginia also accepts certification from member states of the State Court Interpreter Certification Consortium.